effepivi/ICP3038/Labs/12-Motion-detection-and-tracking/README.md

     - Press `B` to pick a background,
     - Press `ESC` or `Q` to quit.

+**MacOS users:** Apple may deny you the right to use your own webcam. `VideoCapture video_input(0)` may even prevent the program from running.
+Don't worry, Step 10. below will fix that.

 # 10. Load the video from a file

 The program needs to know: